neohelden/neo-node/README.md

 const neotask = require('@neohelden/node').task

 // processing tasks requires a queue name
-// the particle will be passed to the provided processor
+// the request object will be passed to the provided processor (a function)
+// the "processor" should use async / await
-// the "processor" can then return a promise neotask.process('nsx.dev.example.hello_world', async function (particle) {
+// in case an error occurs, the exception will automatically be handled neotask.process('nsx.dev.example.sayHello', async function (req) {
-  return { reply: { string: 'Hi there, how are you today?' } }
+  if (!'user' in req) {
+    throw new Error('Username is required')
+  }

+  let res = `Hi there, ${req.user}`
+  return res
 })

 // Using a function instead of an arrow function expression enables you to use "scoped helpers"
 // like e.g. preconfigured i18n (scoped for the respective particle)
-// more scoped helpers will be added in future releases neotask.process('nsx.dev.example.hello_world', async function (particle) {
+// more scoped helpers will be added in future releases neotask.process('nsx.dev.example.sayHello', async function (particle) {
   let translation = this.__('hello world')
   return { reply: { string: translation } }
 })

 // the task / message can contain anything
-// for best compatibility it should be a particle neotask.create('nsx.dev.example.hello_world', {
+// for best compatibility it should be a particle neotask.create('nsx.dev.example.sayHello', {
-  foo: 'bar'
+  user: 'John'
 })

-// create new connection to the NATS neotask.connect()

 // closing connection to the NATS neotask.disconnect()